ken-senagi/tailored-fertilizer-advisor-tool/README.md

 import folium

-## And install all R langauge dependeces of:
+## And install R langauge dependeces for:

 library(ggplot2)